kotbendi/Decoder-Encode/README.md

 # Decoder-Encode

-you can Decode or Encdoe suppor type UTF8 UTF32 ASCII if this project get 2star i make big update
+You can decode or encode.
+Support types: UTF8, UTF32, ASCII.

+If this project gets 2 stars, I will make a big update.